dmenin/MscDataScienceScalableComputing/README.md

 [Please read the report located here](DistFileSystem/Report.pdf)

 ### <i class="icon-file"></i> Project 2 - Ciclo Complexity:

+This project consist in constructing a REST service system, focussed on the efficient computation of code complexity for a given repository, utilising a set of nodes as appropriate to minimise execution time from submission to result return.

 * Assumptions:

 1) Both, server and each client, will have a copy of the repo.
-I want to avoid adding the network transmission time and focus on the time it takes to do the calculation
+I want to avoid adding up the network transmission time and focus on the time it takes to do the calculation
-2) All relevant information (local working directory, repository URL and the Cyclo Server Adress) are be read from the GlobalConfig file
+2) Config information (local working directory, repository URL and the Cyclo Server Adress) are being read from the GlobalConfig file

 * How to run: